 By Tyler Schneider

-Kevin O’Neill is the current At-Large representative for the First District at-Large is challenged by Ronda Smith.
+Kevin O’Neill, the current City Council representative in the First District at-Large seat, faces a challenge from Ronda Smith.
 The First District encompasses Kansas City north of Barry Road.
 “At-large” means voters throughout the city vote for the position.

 Kevin O’Neill

-Kevin O’Neill, 66, is one of the best known incumbents.
+Kevin O’Neill, 66, is a lifelong Kansas City resident and one of the best known incumbents city wide.
 Prior to being elected to his first City Council term in 2019, he was editor of The Labor Beacon, a locally syndicated union newspaper.
-He is a lifelong resident of Kansas City.

 Crime

-O’Neill sees “pitting mental services against cops on the ground” as a false choice.
-“I support both, and our community needs both,” he says.
+O’Neill said he sees “pitting mental services against cops on the ground” as a false choice.
+“I support both, and our community needs both,” he explains.

 “Here is another harsh truth: We actually have money in the budget to add cops on the ground.
-The problem is we can’t find men and women who want those jobs.”
+The problem is we can’t find men and women who want those jobs,” he added.

-As far as local control of the KCPD, O’Neill raises a potent point: “If it worked so well, then cities would be clamoring to change their system to ours.”
+“If what we have worked so well, then cities would be clamoring to change their system to ours,” he said.

 Housing

-The homelessness issue is much more multifaceted than many assume, says O’Neill, who identifies three key forms: criminal homelessness, addiction-related and underemployed.
-These categories can help the city match the needs of its people to solutions that are already available.
+The homelessness issue is much more multifaceted than many assume, says O’Neill.
+He identifies three key forms of homeless in criminal homelessness, addiction-related and underemployed.
+Considered individually, he said, these subcategories can better help the city match the needs of its people to solutions that are already available.

 Spending and finance